Best Roof Types for Solar Panels: A Guide for UK Housebuilders

 When integrating solar on new homes, there are two main installation methods:

-- In-roof systems, where panels replace a section of the roofing material and sit flush with the surface.
-These are increasingly popular on new builds due to their cleaner appearance and potential savings on tiling costs.
+• In-roof systems, where panels replace a section of the roofing material and sit flush with the surface.
+This approach is increasingly popular in new developments due to their cleaner appearance and potential savings on tiling costs.

 Each option comes with trade-offs.
 In-roof systems often appeal for their clean, low-profile appearance and can reduce issues like bird nesting beneath panels.
 However, they may offer slightly less ventilation and can be more complex to access post-installation.